 What to do if the IRS has filed a Tax Lien, Levy or Garnishment

-If you don’t act when you owe money to the IRS or the state of Michigan, you can easily find yourself the target of tax liens, garnished paychecks and frozen bank accounts.
-Even if these actions have already been taken against you, it may be possible to get them reversed if you take action fast enough and speak with a qualified, focused Michigan tax attorney.
+If you don’t act when you owe money to the IRS or the state, you can easily find yourself the target of tax liens, garnished paychecks and frozen bank accounts.
+Even if these actions have already been taken against you, it may be possible to get them reversed if you take action fast enough and speak with a qualified, focused IRS and state tax attorney.